DavidDelaunay43/Solar/README.rst

 1.1 Channel Box Separator
 -------------------------

+Creates or removes non-keable separator attribute on animation controllers.

 .. image::
     .doc/channel_box_separator.gif

 1.2 Transform Attributes
 ------------------------

+Shortcut to Channel Control.

 .. image::
     .doc/transform_attributes.gif

 1.3 Proxy Attribute
 -------------------

+| In this example, we have a simple ik-fk setup with the switch attribute on a proxy node.
+| To create a better setup for the animation, we create a proxy attribute on the controllers.

 .. image::
     .doc/proxy_attribute.gif